Copper futures fall on weak demand | Business

-Copper futures on Tuesday slipped Rs 3.30 to Rs 591.25 per kg as participants cut down their positions amid muted demand in domestic market
+Copper futures on Friday slipped by Rs 5.10 to Rs 601.10 per kg as participants cut down their positions amid muted demand in domestic market

 Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.